mbiyabilly/mbiyabilly/README.md

 # 👋 Hi, I'm Billy Mbiya

-### 💻 PC Support Technician · Infrastructure Learner · Future Builder
+### 💻 PC Support Technician · Infrastructure · Building Future

 *Tech enthusiast based in 🇧🇪 Belgium obsessed with understanding how systems work,* *from the inside of a PC to large-scale digital infrastructure.*